plter/two.as/README.md

-# Web2D
+# Two.as
-Web2D is a 2d game engine running in canvas
+Two.as is a 2d game engine running in canvas